 A Sail with a Tale

-Searching for an old canvas sail on which to paint, I came across this sail in a shed near to where I made that first dinghy, with my father fifty years ago, in Essex.
+Searching for an old canvas sail to paint, I came across this sail in a shed, close to where I made my first sailing dinghy, with my father fifty-four ars ago, in Essex.

-I first thought that this red-brown sail was from a familiar Maldon barge, but on further investigation discovered that the origin of this sail had a far more romantic history and was from The Angele Aline.
+I thought the red-brown sail was from a familiar Maldon barge, but on further investigation, discovered that its origin had a far more romantic history and was from The Angele Aline.

 Launched in 1921, this fishing ketch was to be a fortunate ship, destined to have a dramatic life.
 In her youth, she sailed around Newfoundland and later, was part of the Dunkirk Evacuation, rescuing three hundred and fifty men.